Getting Help with Careers: where to start

 In the past, in England, you could assume your child would be seen by a careers adviser, in a school setting, to talk about choices, usually in year 10 or 11.
 This is not necessarily the case now.

 The 2011 Education Act made schools (and colleges) responsible for securing access to independent careers guidance for young people aged 13-18 (in England).

-Ofsted’s 2013 report, Going in the Right Direction?, showed that while some schools had responded well to the new directive, many had not and needed to improve.
+Ofsted’s 2013 report, Going in the Right Direction? showed that while some schools had responded well to the new directive, many hadn’t and needed to improve.
 The government has since produced statutory guidance and advice to support schools.
 But what does this mean for you as a parent?

-As a parent, you’d be advised to talk to the school and find out exactly what support is available.
+As a parent, you’d be advised to talk to the school and find out exactly what support is available for your child.

 - Is there a careers education programme?

 - Is there face-to-face careers guidance for students, and if so, when does this occur?